Apostle01/I-Three01/README.md

 All three pages share the following elements:
 - A responsive navigation bar at the top of the page allows the user to easily explore the website.
 On smaller devices, the navigation links are condensed into a burger toggler button to prevent the bar from looking cluttered.
 - A footer comprising social media links to Facebook, Instagram, Twitter, and YouTube, along with the company's address.

-### Home Page

-Learn about our salon, our mission, and our commitment to excellence.

-- Four images of styled dreadlocks in the header.
-- A heading and paragraph explaining who I-Three are.

 ### Packages